-Cory Warner is a cinematographer and director whose films have screened at festivals including Palm Springs International ShortFest, AFI Fest, and the DC Independent Film Fest, and have been featured on steaming platforms Hulu and Amazon.
-He earned his MFA in Cinematography from the American Film Institute in 2014 and shot the 2015 Student Academy Award-winning film This Way Up, directed by Jeremy Cloe.
+Cory Warner is a filmmaker whose work has played at/on HULU, AFI Fest, Amazon Prime, and DC Independent Film Festival, amongst other platforms.
+He earned his MFA in Cinematography from the American Film Institute in 2014 and shot the 2015 Student Academy Award Silver Medal Winning film This Way Up, directed by Jeremy Cloe.
 As a cinematographer, he has lensed music videos for Robin Thicke, Maren Morris, Cozz, and other notable artists.

 In addition to his filmmaking, Cory is an Assistant Professor at the LMU School of Film and Television, where he teaches a range of cinematography courses.